koen-aerts/potdroneflightparser/README.md

 # Flight Data Viewer
 Flight Data Viewer that can read from Potensic flight-log files.
+Models confirmed working are Atom SE and Atom SE V2.
+Models confirmed not compatible are P1A (Dreamer).

 ![Example Screenshot](<resources/screenshot1.png> "Example Screenshot")

-This project is based on reverse engineering of the Potensic flight bin files and by trial and error.
-Only some of the basic metrics are currently pulled from this proprietary file format as not everything has been identified yet.
+This project is based on reverse engineering of the Potensic flight bin files (mainly for the Atom) and by trial and error.
+Not all available metrics are currently pulled from this proprietary file format as not everything has been identified yet.

 # How to run
 On Windows or MacOS (x64) you can download and run one of the executables from the [Releases](<../../releases> "Releases") section.